OctopusDeploy/docs/docs/installation/index.md

 ---
 title: Installation
 position: 0
-description: How to install the central Octopus Deploy server, requirements, and troubleshooting.
+description: How to install the central Octopus Deploy server.
 ---

-The Octopus Deploy Server is software that you download and install on one of your own servers, just like you would install Microsoft SQL Server.
-The Octopus Deploy Server:
+The Octopus Deploy server:

 - Runs as a Windows Service.
 - Stores its data in a [SQL Server database](/docs/administration/octopus-database/index.md).
-- Has an embedded HTTP server which serves the [Octopus REST API](/docs/api-and-integration/octopus-rest-api.md) and presents the main Octopus user interface (the **Octopus Web Portal**).
+- Has an embedded HTTP server which serves the [Octopus REST API](/docs/api-and-integration/octopus-rest-api.md) and the  **Octopus Web Portal** that you will use to manage your deployments.
-- Orchestrates your automated deployments.

 ## Upgrading {#Installation-Upgrading}